Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis reveals 41 active stops operating within Pascoe Vale South.
-These include a mix of light rail and bus services.
-Eleven routes service these stops collectively providing 6,233 weekly passenger trips.
+Transport analysis shows 41 active stops operating in Pascoe Vale South.
+These include light rail and bus services.
+Eleven routes serve these stops, providing a total of 6,233 weekly passenger trips.

-Transport accessibility is rated good with residents typically located 203 meters from the nearest stop.
-Service frequency averages 890 trips per day across all routes equating to approximately 152 weekly trips per individual stop.
+Transport accessibility is rated good, with residents typically located 203 meters from the nearest stop.
+Services run an average of 890 trips per day across all routes, equating to approximately 152 weekly trips per individual stop.

 Frequently Asked Questions - Transport